FoxLisk/alttp-notes/glitches/ancillae/ancilla_tutorial.md

     * No, try to do a replacement
 1. Is the search index 0?
     * Yes, so we set it to the value of the splash's quota - 1.
 The splash has a quota of 1, so the search index is reset to 0.
-1. Is there a replaceable ancilla in a slot lower than the search index?
+1. Is there a replaceable ancilla in the slot the search index points to, or any lower slot?
     * No; slot 0 has a bomb in it, which is not replaceable.

 So we give up and don't spawn the splash, and are able to swim without flippers.